CorneaCare Logo

 Try today - $35

-Autoimmune conditions, such as Sjögren’s syndrome, rheumatoid arthritis and lupus, are important risk factors for DED.
-Rosacea can cause meibomian gland dysfunction and blepharitis, leading to evaporative DED.
-Developing symptoms of dry eye is a notable side effect of several oral medications, like antihistamines, antidepressants, birth control pills, diuretics, decongestants, beta blockers, chemotherapy, and hormone replacement therapy.
+Symptoms of dry eye are a side effect of several oral medications, like antihistamines, antidepressants, birth control pills, diuretics, decongestants, beta blockers, chemotherapy, and hormone replacement therapy.
 These are all important considerations in making lifestyle changes for your overall health and eye health.

-If your lifestyle puts you at risk for dry eye symptoms, then coming up with a good treatment plan is a must.
-This includes having a daily regimen with a combination of over-the-counter artificial tears, eyelid hygiene, and nutrition.
-It also entails making small lifestyle interventions, such as buying a humidifier, or dimming the brightness on your computer screen, or taking a break from TV to relax your eyes.
-Making these small, but important, changes and sticking to them will let you get ahead of your DED, so that you can live your life how you want to!
+If your lifestyle puts you at risk for dry eye symptoms, then a good treatment plan is a must.
+This includes having a daily regimen with a combination of preservative-free artificial tears, eyelid hygiene, and good nutrition.
+It also entails making small lifestyle interventions, such as using a humidifier, dimming your computer screen, and taking regular screen breaks.

-What’s next
+What’s Next

 Finally, let’s learn how to treat dry eye disease!